critesjosh/exploring-ethereum/exploring-the-blockchain.md

 }
 ```

+Notice that the miner address is `"0x0000...0000"` and the nonce is also zeros.
+This is because the Rinkeby network does not run on proof of work.
+Rinkeby is a proof-of-authority test network running the Clique consensus protocol.
+A proof-of-authority network relies on trusted nodes designated as “signers” that have the ability to create blocks.
+A majority of signers on the network are required to validate the chain.
+Rinkeby has seven designated signers maintained by the following groups:

+- Ethereum Foundation (3)
+- Infura (1)
+- Oraclize (1)
+- Augur (1)
+- Akasha (1)

 #### Retrieving Transaction data

 You can get the information about any transactions from your local node as well, say transaction at index 0 of block 1830000.